Grand Haven High School Annual Education Report

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2014-15 educational progress for the Grand Haven High School.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2015-16 educational progress for Grand Haven High School.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
-Please contact Instructional Services Director Mary Jane Evink at 616.850.5075 if you need assistance.
+If you have any questions about the AER, please contact Instructional Services Director Mary Jane Evink at 616.850.5075 for assistance.

 State law requires that we also report additional information.

 Grand Haven High School’s students are assigned to our building by geographic boundaries as well as schools of choice requests.